About the Instructor

 Singing is also an emotional activity.
 In order to become a successful singer, one must explore the world of emotion and dramatic intent.
 A singer needs to connect with text on an emotional level.
 The student will develop these skills by reading of song text as poetry.
 The student will also learn how to develop and use subtext to enhance their performance.
 To refine these skills, we will explore the repertoire of British and American art song and the American Musical Theatre tradition.

 Studying With Dr Rickards

 Dr. Rickards maintains an active private studio of young singers and adults.
 Middle school students, high school students, and adults interested in vocal study should contact Dr. Rickards directly at (317) 252-4311.

 High school students attending North Central High School may receive lessons through the Vocal Arts Institute sponsored by the University of Indianapolis.
 It will be possible for many of the students enrolled through this program to have lessons at school during the school day.
 For information about this program, please contact the administrator of the program,Kelle Hall at (317) 788-2109.

 Vocal Arts Institute Summer Program

 Each summer, the University of Indianapolis offers the Vocal Arts Institute, a ten-day summer program for singers of high school age (grades 9-12).
 The program is aimed at developing vocal, musical and theatrical skills, offering private vocal instruction and classes in movement and music theory.
 Students can either live on campus for the duration of the institute, or they can live at home and commute daily.
-For further information about the summer program, please contact our administrator, Mary Catherine Davis, at (317) 788-2109.
+For further information about the summer program, please contact our administrator, Kelle Hall, at (317) 788-2109.